A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Measures of wavefunction and operator spreading in the phase space

 Even though, the expression \eqref{KC_phase} is analogous to expression in \eqref{SCwigner} for the Krylov state complexity, it is further possible to rewrite the expression for Krylov operator complexity in \eqref{KC_phase} in terms of the centre variables $\bmx$ and Weyl symbols of the operators $\mbf{O}(t)$ and $\mbf{O}_n$ only without the integral over the chord variables $\bm{\xi}$.
 The corresponding expression can be checked to be given by

 The Krylov operator complexity provides the upper bound on the growth of a class of observables, called $Q$-complexities in \cite{Parker:2018yvk}.
-Each member of the set of $Q$-complexities is related to a hermitian superoperator $\calch{Q}$ satisfying certain generic properties \cite{Parker:2018yvk}, and is defined by the expectation value of this superoperator in the superstate $\ketc{\mbf{O}(t)}$ generated by the Liouvillian dynamics, i.e., $C_{Q}(t)=\avgc{\mbf{O}(t)|\calch{Q}|\mbf{O}(t)}$.
+Each member of the set of $Q$-complexities is related to a hermitian superoperator $\calch{Q}$ satisfying certain generic properties (see \cite{Parker:2018yvk} for detail of these properties), and is defined by the expectation value of this superoperator in the superstate $\ketc{\mbf{O}(t)}$ generated by the Liouvillian dynamics, i.e., $C_{Q}(t)=\avgc{\mbf{O}(t)|\calch{Q}|\mbf{O}(t)}$.
 In terms of the double phase space average, this can be rewritten as

 Then the so-called $Q$-complexity theorem reduces to the following inequality,

 where $c$ is a constant, which quantifies how `complex' the initial operator is and the action of the Liouvillian on the eigenstates of the superoperator $\calch{Q}$ \cite{Parker:2018yvk}.